isomerpages/imda-tradetrust/_developer/Product FAQ/What is the cost of using blockchain for eBL transactions in TradeTrust?.md

 <p>STABILITY (crypto-less)</p>
 </li>
 </ul>
-<p>And depending on your role in the supply chain, transaction costs such
+<p>Depending on your role in the supply chain, transaction costs, such as
-as blockchain gas fees may apply.
-Below are the estimated fees (USD) computed as at 2 February 2023 for a typical series of transactions from the issuance to the surrender of electronic bill of lading (eBL) (<em>costs distributed among different stakeholders)</em>:</p>
+blockchain gas fees, may apply.
+Below are the estimated fees (USD) computed as of 2 February 2023 for a typical series of transactions from issuance to the surrender of electronic Bill of Lading (eBL) (<em>costs distributed among different stakeholders)</em>:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Estimated Fees on Ethereum: &lt; USD $20 or</p>